Anirudh-Ck/Anirudh-CK/README.md

 # 👋 Hi, I'm Anirudh CK

 🚀 **Software Developer** passionate about building intuitive and high-performance web applications.
-I love crafting seamless user experiences with **React.js, JavaScript, and Laravel**, transforming ideas into digital solutions.
+I love crafting seamless user experiences with **React.js, Next.js, JavaScript, and Laravel**, transforming ideas into digital solutions.
 Constantly exploring new technologies, I thrive on solving challenges and pushing the boundaries of web development.

 ---

 ## 🎯 What I Do
-- Develop **scalable and user-friendly** applications.
+- Build scalable, high-performance web applications.
-- Work with **React.js, Laravel, Tailwind CSS, and Redux Toolkit**.
+- Develop with React.js, Next.js, Laravel, Tailwind CSS, and Redux Toolkit.
 - Optimize **performance and UI/UX** for a seamless experience.

 ---